landsman/sunlight-cms-docker/README.md

 #### Configuration Persistence

-The `config.php` file is automatically created in the `./config` directory on the host when the container starts for the first time.
+The `config.php` file is automatically created in the project root directory on the host when the container starts for the first time.
 This file contains the pre-filled configuration for Sunlight CMS.

 Any changes made to the configuration file inside the container will be persisted to the host, and will not be lost when the container is rebuilt.
 This ensures that your configuration settings are preserved across container rebuilds.